 - Fipronil Treatment is a non-repellent chemical, we offer an 8-year warranty with this option.

-Should you choose for TMO Pest and Weed Management to treat your home or commercial premises with either of the two chemical treatment options an annual termite inspection must be done to maintain the warranty for the Termite Barrier Treatment.
+Should you choose, TMO Pest and Weed Management to treat your home or commercial premises with either of the two chemical treatment options, an annual termite inspection must be done to maintain the warranty for the Termite Barrier Treatment.

-Many new chemicals in pest control are touted as "non-repellent".
+Many new chemicals in termite control are touted as "non-repellent".
 What does this mean?

 A non-repellent chemical has many advantages, specifically when dealing with termites.

 Termites forage for food and may come into contact with a chemical barrier around a house in doing so if the barrier is repellent, that is to say, the termites can detect it and avoid it, then there is a potential for them to locate somewhere around the perimeter of the building where they can enter.
 Hence, a barrier that is repellent can fail if the chemical has not been applied evenly around the perimeter through all potential entry points.